 - Understand > review > assess > remediate > algorithms.

 - Transparency of algorithms.

 - Effective controls in place to guardrail underlying/input data.

 4. Integrated Development & Implementation

 - The successful development and implementation of AI solutions within an enterprise depends largely on the design and effectiveness of the control and testing process.
-An enhanced control framework and continuous testing can help reduce inherent risks to a residual risk level that aligns with the organisation’s risk appetite and framework.
-Currently, organisations tend to test new initiatives within a sandbox environment; however, given the complexity and development of AI, they should consider configuring consistent and recurring testing outside a sandbox.
-Developing a control framework and testing process would allow organisations to identify gaps and potential options for improvement quickly.
+An enhanced control framework and continuous testing can help reduce inherent risks to a residual risk level that aligns with the organization’s risk appetite and framework.
+Currently, organizations tend to test new initiatives within a sandbox environment; however, given the complexity and development of AI, they should consider configuring consistent and recurring testing outside a sandbox.
+Developing a control framework and testing process would allow organizations to identify gaps and potential options for improvement quickly.
 The control process should be determined and aligned by an established and enhanced risk assessment framework.
 The risk assessment process is critical, as it helps to determine the controls needed to mitigate the inherent risks.

 5. Ongoing Performance Monitoring